SpatialKey/skdm/README.md

 Run suggest the default pathXML config for all actions in SpatialKeyDataManagerConfig.xml
 > `skdm.exe suggest`

-List all datasets for the organziation and user defined in SpatialKeyDataManagerConfig.xml
+List all datasets for the organization and user defined in SpatialKeyDataManagerConfig.xml
 > `skdm.exe list`

-Delete the given dataset at the organziation and user defined in SpatialKeyDataManagerConfig.xml
+Delete the given dataset at the organization and user defined in SpatialKeyDataManagerConfig.xml
 > `skdm.exe delete 55555-66-88-33-abcd`

 Get oAuth key for organization and user defined in SpatialKeyDataManagerConfig.xml